Bette Kane: Post-Crisis

 In the post-Crisis DC Universe, the character known as Batwoman was erased from existence (although her alter ego, Kathy Kane, was revealed to have existed and was murdered by the League of Assassins).
 Batwoman's niece, Betty Kane, disappeared as well.
 Unlike her aunt, Betty's removal from history would not last long.

 For a brief time in the 1970s, Betty had joined the west coast version of the Teen Titans under her Bat-Girl moniker.
 Though "Bat-Girl" does not exist in the post-Crisis universe, her team did; therefore, a new version of the character was necessary.
 In Secret Origins Annual #3 (1989), the official post-Crisis history of Titans West was revealed.
 Instead of Betty Kane's Bat-Girl, fans were introduced to a similar character called Mary Elizabeth "Bette" Kane, also known as Flamebird.
-This was an in-joke, as the team of "Nightwing and Flamebird" had a history in the Silver Age continuity as a pair of supporting characters in the Superman books.
+This was an in-joke, as the team of Nightwing and Flamebird had a history in the Silver Age continuity as a pair of supporting characters in the Superman books.

 Bette was now a very driven and somewhat spoiled Los Angeles debutante and tennis prodigy.
 After seeing Robin on the news, Bette vowed that she would gain his attention and favor by becoming a masked adventurer herself.
 Training to Olympic-levels in gymnastics and martial arts, she created the identity of Flamebird (and a costume that resembled her pre-Crisis Bat-Girl identity) and joined Titans West in hopes of catching Robin's eye.
 While flattered, the driven young hero was not sure how to deal with her obsession and avoided her, much to her dismay.
 After briefly giving up her heroic persona, Bette found that neither winning tennis tournaments nor achieving perfect grades in school matched the rooftop thrills of the hero biz.
 She attempted several times to reunite the Titans West team, most notably after a journey into the afterlife with Hawk and Dove, but was unsuccessful.
-Dove noted that Bette was essentially a very lonely person, basically desperate for company and contact with others.
-Bette again gave up her obsession with the Titans until malfunctioning former Titan Victor Stone collected her, along with all former Titans everywhere, in an attempt to protect his soul from the Justice League.
+Dove noted that Bette was lonely and desperate for company and contact with others.
+Bette again gave up her obsession with the Titans until Cyborg collected her, along with all former Titans everywhere, in an attempt to protect his soul from the Justice League.
 Hoping this would lead to a formal invitation to rejoin the team, Bette was crushed to learn they did not need (or want) her assistance.